-If you receive emergency medical services from a Non-Network Provider, you are responsible for submitting the claim.
-The claim must contain an itemized statement of treatment, expenses, and diagnosis.
+If you receive emergency medical services from a Non-Network Provider, please ask your Provider to submit a claim to Coordinated Care for the services rendered.
+If your provider is unwilling to submit a claim, you are responsible for submitting the claim.
+The claim must contain an itemized statement of treatment, expenses, and diagnosis, as well as any other information that we request in the process of handling your claim.
 The itemized claim or statement must be submitted to us as soon as possible at the following address: